Skip to content

 n_jobs = max(1, cpu_count - 1)

-# Generate seeds if not provided
+# Generate seeds if not provided.
+Draw them *without* replacement: with

 if seeds is None: